Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 The cost management dashboard in <Constant name="cloud" /> gives you valuable insight into how your dbt projects impact your data warehouse costs.
 They will help you optimize your warehouse spending by visualizing how features, including models, tests, snapshots, and other resources, influence costs over time so that you can take action, report to stakeholders, and optimize development workflows.

 Currently, only Snowflake is supported.
+Support for more adapters is coming in the future.

 This document will cover setup in Snowflake, <Constant name="cloud" />, and how to use the cost management dashboard to view your insights.

+Support for <Constant name="core" /> and the dbt Fusion engine is coming soon!
+Select features will be introduced in [v1.10](/docs/dbt-versions/core-upgrade/upgrading-to-v1.10), with many more to come in future versions.

 ## Prerequisites